John Crichton-Stuart, 7th Marquess of Bute: Career

 In 1988, Bute scored the biggest racing victory of his career when he won the Le Mans 24 Hours, driving a Jaguar XJR-9 for Tom Walkinshaw's Silk Cut Jaguar Team alongside Dutchman Jan Lammers and Englishman Andy Wallace.

 Bute also participated in the 1-hour endurance race in the 1988 British Touring Car Championship at Donington Park with fellow ex-F1 Briton Guy Edwards for Andy Rouse's Kaliber Racing team in Ford Sierra RS500, finishing third overall and in Class A.

-He died of cancer in March 2021.

 Wealth

 Bute ranked 616th in the Sunday Times Rich List 2008, with an estimated wealth of £125m.
 In the 2006 list, he ranked 26th in Scotland with £122m.

-He lived with his family in London and at the ancestral seat Mount Stuart House, 5 mi south of Rothesay on the Isle of Bute.
-In December 2020 he was charged with breaching COVID-19 restrictions for allegedly travelling to his Isle of Bute home from London.
+He lived with his family in London and at his ancestral seat, Mount Stuart House, 5 mi south of Rothesay on the Isle of Bute.
+In December 2020 he was charged with breaching COVID-19 restrictions for allegedly travelling to his Bute home from London.

-In 2007, another family country house, Dumfries House in Cumnock, Ayrshire, was sold to the nation for £45 million.
+In 2007, another family country house, Dumfries House in Cumnock, Ayrshire, was sold to a trust, now called The King's Foundation, for £45 million.
+The house is now the headquarters of the foundation.

-Marriages and children
+Personal life

-In 1984, he married Carolyn E. R. Margaret "Freddy" Waddell, they were divorced in 1993.
+In 1984, Bute married Carolyn Waddell; they were divorced in 1993.
 They had three children: